 Now, breathe in through your nose, pulling air into your stomach, lower abdomen, and groin.
 Breathe in for 3-5 seconds, and then exhale as much air as possible, making sure the guy in the next cubicle next door can hear you.

 If you notice your chest is rising instead of your stomach, you’ll need to improve your breathing.
-Beyond the health benefits, a daily meditation practice can provide a daily practice to improve breathing.
+Beyond the health benefits, daily meditation practice can provide a daily practice to improve breathing.
 In time you’ll calm down your keyed-up nervous system while improving your diaphragmatic breathing patterns.

 What To Do: During your big lifts, focus on filling your belly button with air.
 Hold and maintain tension as your diaphragm maximizes intra-abdominal pressure.
 This creates maximum tension and protects your spine for pain-free strength gains.
 But don’t forcefully exhale or you’ll lose all tension.
 Treat exhalation as a by-product, rather than a necessity on your heavy lifts.